EnumerativeGeometry/enumerativegeometry.github.io/README.md

 # Virtual Set Theory

-Virtual Set Theory is a mathematical framework (not a mathematical foundation) that extends classical set theory by introducing a refined topological and homotopical notion of membership.
+Virtual Set Theory is a mathematical framework (not a mathematical foundation or altnerative model it sits entirely within classical mathematics) that extends classical set theory by introducing a refined topological and homotopical notion of membership.
 This extension allows for fractal, recursive, and self-containing sets—concepts traditionally forbidden in classical Zermelo-Fraenkel set theory by the Axiom of Foundation.

 ---